 The Minda site is one of a few privately owned land holdings with direct frontage to the metropolitan coastline.
 Minda Inc. has prepared a Master Plan for the future transformation of the site and, as part of this initiative, they are working with the State Government and Council to provide public access to create the ‘vital link’ in Holdfast Bay’s section of the Coast Park.
 The Minda Coast Park will connect in the north at the Somerton Surf Life Saving Club and in the south at the Gladstone Road carpark area.

-Public consultation and engagement occurred on the Draft Concept Plan during November 2015.
+Public engagement occurred on the Draft Concept Plan during November 2015.

 Further discussions are still occurring between Council, Minda Inc. and the State Government before the Draft Concept Plan will be forwarded to the Steering Committee and key stakeholders (including State Government) for consideration.
 The consulting design team will then prepare detailed construction drawings, which will be reviewed again by the key stakeholders before the design is approved and finalised.
 A construction start date is subject to the project receiving funding.